 “In this budget, subway and bus riders won the biggest Fair Fares expansion so far,” Pearlstein said.
 “Thanks to our robust coalition, affordable transit will be within reach of hundreds of thousands more New Yorkers.
 We’ll keep working to reach 200% of the federal poverty line and we’re thrilled to have Speaker Adams and the Council in our corner.”

-The expansion appears to be one of many last-minute wins the council has scored, as the tumultuous budget cycle that has seen haggling over the spending plan goes right down to the wire.
+The expansion is one of several last-minute wins for the council, as this year’s tumultuous budget cycle nears its end, with haggling over the spending plan going right down to the wire.
 The council was successful in getting roughly $111 million in the mayor’s cuts to public libraries and cultural institutions reversed, with more restorations expected to be announced Friday.

 The federal poverty line this year stands at $15,060 for an individual and $31,200 for a family of 4 — an amount that varies based on family size.
 That means the 145% level will open the program to individuals making $21,837 and a family of 4 making $45,240 annually, up from individuals making $18,072 and $37,440 a year.